Dom-888/Third-Milestone-Project/README.md

 - Improve the ability to create responsive design websites through the mobile-first approach.
 - Improve the ability to make a website interactive using JavaScript and jQuery.
 - Learn how to create and handle NoSQL databases.
-- Learn how to connect a database to websites using Python and Flask.
+- Learn how to connect a database to a website using Python and Flask.
 - Add a functional and visually attractive website to the developer portfolio.

 ### User Stories